Should you consolidate your small pension pots?

 “There are also ‘small pots privileges’ which could be lost if you consolidate – for example, a pot under £10,000 can be cashed out without triggering the ‘money purchase annual allowance’, but a pot of £15,000 cannot.
 Consolidation should therefore be done carefully and thoughtfully and not as a knee-jerk response.”

-Webb added that for anyone thinking about consolidation, they should shop around to get the best deal and make sure the products suit their needs.
+Webb added that for anyone thinking about consolidation, they should shop around to get the best deal and make sure the pension scheme suits suit their needs.

 “If the current workplace pension is not suitable or not available, do not just go with whoever has the best TV advertising campaign.”

-Of course, if you have a defined benefit pension, then you should probably leave it where it is.
-Though these are not available to most of the workforce today, anyone with one will have guaranteed benefits and they are considered ‘gold dust.’
+Of course, if you have a defined benefit pension - which includes final salary plans - then you should probably leave it where it is.
+Though these are not available to most of the workforce today, they offer valuable, guaranteed benefits.

 If you are unsure about what to do with a defined benefit pension fund, it is always a good idea to seek financial advice before taking any action.